paul-sopin/team4-bwsiracecar-grandprix/README.md

 racecar sim grand_prix/grand_prix_AHRS.py
 ```

-At the start of the match, do not touch the racecar for 2 seconds.
-Gyro bias gets measured while we're sitting at the light.
+At the start of the match, do not touch the racecar for 2 seconds because the gyro bias gets measured while we're sitting.

 What the dot matrix shows/means: